No fans, but Dortmund keeps Bundesliga title challenge alive

 Dortmund struggled to impose itself against Wolfsburg but scored with its first real chance through Guerreiro in the 32nd minute.
 Julian Brandt cleverly played in Hakimi, who sent Thorgan Hazard through.
 Hazard cut the ball back for Erling Haaland – who missed it – but Guerreiro was there to sweep the ball to the net.

 Dortmund defender Mats Hummels went off at the break.

-It was unclear if he was injured or being rested for Tuesday’s clash with Bayern.
+“Mats has problems with his Achilles tendon.
+We hope that he can play on Tuesday,” Dortmund sporting director Michael Zorc said.

 Renato Steffen hit the crossbar with Wolfsburg’s closest chance right after the break, when the home side dominated.